 Mail it to: Apostle Islands National Lakeshore, Attn: VIP Coordinator, 415 Washington Avenue, Bayfield, WI 54814.

 Length of tour of duty: Lighthouse volunteers commonly commit to staying at their light station for 3-4 weeks with one trip to the mainland for supplies.

 - Devils Island Lighthouse: www.nps.gov/apis/historyculture/devils-light.htm

-Facilities: The Devils Island brick "Queen Anne" style keeper's house has two bathrooms with flush toilets; potable hot and cold running water; and limited DC electricity.
+Facilities: The Devils Island brick "Queen Anne" style keeper's house has one bathroom with a flush toilets; potable hot and cold running water; and limited DC electricity.